 (Three brothers and Dad)

-I met John three months after his best friend Brent Curtis (and co-author of his first book, The Sacred Romance) had died.
-It was a tragic and unexpected death, as Brent fell 80 feet in a climbing accident during their inaugural Wild at Heart event.
-(You can read more on that in John’s stunning book, Desire, which was written in the thin place after Brent’s death.)
+I met John three months after his best friend Brent Curtis (co-author of his first book, The Sacred Romance) had died.
+It was a tragic and unexpected death—Brent fell 80 feet in a climbing accident during their inaugural Wild at Heart event.
+(You can read more on that in John’s stunning book The Journey of Desire, which was written in the thin place after Brent’s death.)

 John described to me what life was like in those months after Brent’s death.
-He told me that ultimately in the suffering after Brent’s death, he was lead to a simple choice.
+He told me that ultimately in the suffering after Brent’s death, he was led to a simple choice.